nlmixr2/nonmem2rx/README.md

       - Run `nlmixr2`’s covariance step when `NONMEM`s covariance step
         has failed

-  - This model could be a seed for other types of models
+  - This model could be a starting point for other types of models

       - Use model piping within `nlmixr2` to modify/fix parts of the model (and subsequent estimation in `nlmixr2` or even `NONMEM` with `babelmixr2`)

-## Example
+## Simple example

 Once `nonmem2rx` has been loaded, you simply type the location of the nonmem control stream for the parser to start.
 For example: